List of Florida hurricanes (pre-1900)

-The list of Florida hurricanes prior to 1900 extends back to 1523 and encompasses 159 North Atlantic hurricanes known to have affected Florida.
+From 1523 to 1900, 180 tropical cyclones were known to have affected the U.S. state of Florida.
 Since the start of the Atlantic hurricane database in 1851, there were only eight years in which no tropical cyclone affected the state.
 Collectively, tropical cyclones in Florida resulted in at least 6,504 fatalities and monetary damage of over $90 million (2008 USD).
 At least 109 boats or ships were either driven ashore, wrecked, or damaged due to the storms.

 Information is sparse for earlier years due to limitations in tropical cyclone observation, though as coastlines became more populated, more data became available.
 The National Hurricane Center recognizes the uncertainty in both the death tolls and the dates of the events.